West Florida District Coronavirus Update, April 2:

 THINGS YOU NEED TO KNOW

-- We hope to have more information available on these and other assistance plans by early next week.
+We hope to have more information available on these and other assistance plans soon.

 After conferring with our District Presbytery Board, the following decisions have been made concerning certain District events: